ngs-docs/2022-GGG298/lab-2.md

 The **shell** is a computer program that uses a command line interface (CLI) to give commands made by your keyboard to your operating system.
 Most people are used to interacting with a graphic user interface (GUI), where you can use a combination of your mouse and keyboard to carry out commands on your computer.

 We can use the shell through a **terminal** program.
-From the terminal.
-We can open programs, run analyses, create documents, delete files and create folders.
+From the terminal, we can open programs, run analyses, create documents, delete files and create folders.

-For this remote workshop, we will be using a custom created create custom computing environment using [Binder](https://mybinder.org/).
+For this remote workshop, we will be using a custom created computing environment using [Binder](https://mybinder.org/).
 Click the **launch binder** button below, wait for it to launch, then open a new terminal window by clicking **Terminal**.
 Type `PS1='$ '` in the terminal.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nih-cfde/training-rstudio-binder/data?urlpath=rstudio)